bhrijalpatel/portal/SECURITY_ROADMAP.md

 ---

-**⚠️ URGENT REMINDER**: The current admin bootstrap flow allows ANY authenticated user to become an admin.
-This should be addressed in Phase 1 Priority 1 before any production deployment.
+~~**⚠️ URGENT REMINDER**: The current admin bootstrap flow allows ANY authenticated user to become an admin.
+This should be addressed in Phase 1 Priority 1 before any production deployment.~~ ✅ **RESOLVED**

-**🔒 Security Contact**: Implement these changes in order of priority.
-Each phase builds upon the previous one to create a comprehensive security posture for the admin system.
+**🎉 SECURITY UPDATE**: Critical admin bootstrap vulnerability has been **FIXED**.
+The system now requires:
+- `ADMIN_SETUP_ENABLED=true` environment variable
+- `ADMIN_SETUP_SECRET` validation with constant-time comparison
+- Optional IP whitelist restrictions
+- Full audit logging of all attempts
+- Production environment protection

+**🔒 Security Contact**: The core security infrastructure is now implemented.
+Focus on Phase 2 enhancements (permissions, self-protection) and Phase 3 advanced features (2FA, advanced monitoring) for production hardening.